IndexXuan/vue-cli-plugin-vite/README.md

 - But you can use `BUILD=true MODERN=true yarn vite` to invoke vite build(no legacy and use esbuild minify, not recommended, please use yarn build instead)

 ### some module response 404 not found
-- if not compiler errors, maybe you import vue file without '.vue' ext, added it and it is required for vite and recommended for vue-cli (and required in vue-cli@5.x)
+- if not compiler errors, maybe you import vue file without '.vue' ext, added it and it is required for vite and recommended for vue-cli (and required in vue-cli 5.x)

 ### Custom Style missing fonts
 - e.g. element-plus: https://element-plus.gitee.io/#/en-US/component/custom-theme